tpasipanodya/exposed-extensions/WIKI.md

     /** executes the sql `SELECT * FROM books` */
     books.liveAndSoftDeleted().selectAll().toList()

-    /** You can also soft delete models in batches (assuming we had configured model mapping ofcourse) */ val myBook = books.liveAndSoftDeleted().selectAll().first()
+    /** You can also soft delete records in batches (assuming we had configured record mapping ofcourse) */ val myBook = books.liveAndSoftDeleted().selectAll().first()
     books.softDelete(myBook)
 }